 Julio tells his work buddy Todd that he is excited about his new promotion.
 As he talks about how he’s so relieved to be able to pay off some debt with the money from his pay raise, Julio notices a sneer briefly flash across Todd’s face.
 This strikes him as odd since they are friends and work in different departments—it’s not like Julio got the promotion over Todd.
 Soon after Julio had told Todd about his promotion, Todd’s behavior radically changed.
 He became cold and critical of Julio and began making snide comments about his choice in clothing, his weight, and how easy his job was compared to Todd’s.
-He would say things like, “Now that you’ve got some extra money, maybe you can get a tie that’s not from the 1980’s,” or once when Todd passed his office, he made a comment about how Julio’s pizza smelled good, but that he worked too hard at the gym and didn’t want to let himself become fat.
+He would say things like, “Now that you’ve got some extra money, maybe you can get a tie that’s not from the 1980s,” or once when Todd passed his office, he made a comment about how Julio’s pizza smelled good, but that he worked too hard at the gym and didn’t want to let himself become fat.
 During this time, Julio began noticing that faxes from his clients began to go missing.
 The first few times this happened, he chalked it up to the fax machine being on the fritz.
 It wasn’t until paperwork began to go missing from his office that he began to wonder if he was going crazy.
 Still thinking that Todd was his friend, he mentioned this to him, and Todd told him that maybe he was under too much stress with his new promotion.
 Julio began to wonder if Todd was right.

-Sam and Karen had been dating for five months, and up until recently things had been great.
+Sam and Karen had been dating for five months.
+Up until recently, things had been great.
 Over the past few weeks, Sam began accusing Karen of cheating on him.
 Karen was shocked by these accusations and was confused as to why he’d even think that.
-He began insisting that she didn’t wear makeup and for her to stop going to the gym, because he accused her of trying to make herself attractive to other men.
-He began texting her often during the day and would become upset when she couldn’t text him back right away, and began accusing her of being too busy having sex with her coworkers.
-He began going through her laundry and insisting he smelled cologne on her clothes.
-What Karen thought was so strange was that Sam had quite a few women texting him and sending him sexy pictures, and if anyone was cheating, it was most likely him.
-No matter how much she tried to convince Sam that she was being faithful, nothing seemed to help, and his behavior was getting worse with time, not better.
-Karen knew she should probably break up with him, but she was scared to do so, as she knew he’d think she was leaving him for another man—even though she wasn’t.
+He began insisting that she not wear makeup and stop going to the gym because he accused her of making herself attractive to other men.
+He started texting her often during the day and would become upset when she couldn’t text him back right away.
+He began accusing her of being too busy having sex with her coworkers.
+He started going through her laundry and insisting he smelled cologne on her clothes.
+What Karen thought was so strange was that Sam had quite a few women texting him and sending him sexy pictures.
+If anyone was cheating, it was most likely him.
+No matter how much she tried to convince Sam that she was faithful, nothing seemed to help, and his behavior was getting worse with time, not better.
+Karen knew she should probably break up with him, but she was scared to do so, as she knew he’d think she was leaving him for another man even though she wasn’t.